m-ont/Zero-Setup-Practice/README.md

 # Zero-Setup-Practice
-Minecraft Datapack for Mescht's Zero Practice Map adds an option to despawn the Ender Dragon to practice zero setups.
+Minecraft Datapack for Mescht's Zero Practice Map that adds an option to despawn the Ender Dragon to practice zero setups.

 Note:
 It works for any map but the sign toggle is placed relative to Mescht's map's spawn platform